websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/portlet-preferences.md

 # Portlet Preferences

-Portlet preferences allow users to configure a preference for an individual portlet.
+Portlet preferences provides a way for admins and users to customize a portlet.
 Portlet preferences can be added to any MVC Portlet so that users can have a UI to access and set their preferences.

 Note, portlet preferences are stored properties that are separate from an application's configuration.
 To learn more see [Portlet Level Configuration](../../core-frameworks/configurable-application/portlet-level-configuration.md)